run-x/opta/docs/module-api.md

 # Module API Review Notes

+Must set `OPTA_MODULE_API_ENABLED=1` as an env var before running in order to use the module API code.

 ## Current Major Limitations
 - Only local state is supported
 - Only the `aws-base` module works so far.
 Module type aliases do not work, so it must still be referenced as `aws-base`.